saint11/DeadWeight/source/quick-ref.md

 Remove 1 ambush dice.

 #### A well deserved rest (1 actions) {.block}
-Recover all fatigue points of the whole party.
+Recover all of the party's fatigue points.

 Removes the **Shaken** affliction.